Federal agents investigating after Border Patrol agent fatally shot in Vermont

 There is no threat to the public, the FBI said.
 The agency is working with US Border Patrol and Vermont State Police to “gather evidence and process the scene,” the spokesperson said.

-The interstate was closed in both directions after the shooting before the northbound lane reopened.
-The southbound lane is still closed “and is expected to be a long-duration closure,” according to Vermont State Police.
+Both lanes of the Interstate reopened to traffic Monday evening, according to Vermont State Police.

-In a statement, Acting Secretary of Homeland Security Benjamine Huffman confirmed an agent was shot in the line of duty.
+In a statement, Huffman confirmed the agent was shot in the line of duty.

 “Every single day, our Border Patrol agents put themselves in harm’s way so that Americans and our homeland are safe and secure,” said Huffman in the statement.
 “My prayers and deepest condolences are with our Department, the Agent’s family, loved ones, and colleagues.”